Me-Mafia/Transfer-Vocal-Only-Audio-to-UST-File/README.md

 # Transfer-Vocal-Only-Audio-to-UST-File
 ## PLAN PART 0: Preprocessing

-- load the audio of different sampling rates(the voicebank & the audio), produce the array for the original audio, and separate it by characters.
+- load the audio of different sampling rates(the voicebank & the audio), produce the array for the original audio.

 The basic application of **librosa** is needed.